Skip to main content

 Roofing repairs can be complex and dangerous.
 Avoid attempting DIY repairs if you lack the necessary skills and equipment.
 DIY efforts may lead to more harm than good and cause further damage to your roof.
 Look for local companies online or ask around your neighborhood to see if other residents have roofer recommendations.

-Formed through excess moisture, moss is common and can damage your roof if left uncleaned.
+Formed through excess moisture, moss is a common occurrence that can damage your roof if left unattended.
 Check your roof for moss and wash it off using a hose, brush, and cleaning solution of your choice.
 If significant buildup occurs, don’t be afraid to hire a professional.

 Bad weather can wreak havoc throughout a neighborhood, and roofs are often a target.
 Inspect your roof for signs of storm-related damage, even if it appears minor, and address any issues to prevent them from worsening.
 Ice and snow events should get extra special attention, as intense accumulation can cause your roof to collapse entirely, the costliest repair of all.